EdenWise/Computer-Setup_Kiosk/README.md

     conhost powershell

-Then download the script to download the other files :):
+Then download the script to download the other scripts :):

     curl.exe https://bit.ly/cskdo -Lo CSK-Download.ps1